 Quality of Life

-Livability.com recently advised millennials to take a second look at living and working in Toledo, Ohio.
+Livability.com has long been suggesting that millennials should take a second look at living and working in Toledo, Ohio.
 People are friendly, the city is affordable, and there’s plenty of culture and opportunity.

 A millennial-friendly city is also a great place for rental property investors.
 That’s because the millennials often prefer to rent rather than buy a home.